illinois-cs241/illinois-cs241.github.io/_pages/index.md

 ## Absences

-If your absence is unplanned -- a sudden illness or have a sudden death in the family -- we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).
+If you are in an exceptional situation -- i.e. family emergency, sickness, please email ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)) and we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).
 For illness-related excuses, you will need a doctor's note of some kind verifying your illness. _No_ illness-related excuses will be accepted without a dated [Emergency Dean's](http://odos.illinois.edu/community-of-care/student-assistance-center/) note stating that you contacted the Emergency Dean.

-Please note: we offer two lab attendance drops at the end of the semester with no penalty.

 ## How to Succeed

 Is this course hard?
 Yes, but you are bright.
 You're taking computer science at UIUC.
 Schedule the time to do it.
 The two big changes from CS 225:

-* Your code is now much smaller than the complexity of the system around it.
+1. Your code is now much smaller than the complexity of the system around it.
-* No, we will not debug your code for you.
+2. No, we will not debug your code for you.

 With lecture content, one lab, one MP, and one Quiz/Midterm every week or two, it can get easy to fall behind.